afzaal-ahmad-zeeshan/tcpserver-dotnetcore/README.md

 ## TCP Server in .NET Core
-This is a .NET implementation of TCP listener ported on Ubuntu operating system.
-It runs on the top of .NET Core and can be connected to using any TCP client.
+This is a .NET Core implementation of `TCPListener` object developed and tested on Ubuntu operating system.
+It runs on the top of .NET Core and can be connected to using any TCP client &mdash; `nc` or same `telnet` protocols can work for TCP communication.

 ## Usage
 This project can be built and used on any platform that can be supported using .NET Core using the following steps.